 *Dates for PAT Practice Sessions

-Practice sessions are designed for applicants to become familiar with the testing components and to practice the PAT prior to the actual testing date.
+Practice sessions are designed for applicants to become familiar with the testing components and to practice the PAT before the actual testing date.
 It is strongly recommended to attend at least one practice session if an applicant has not previously participated in a PAT.
 [You may attend a practice session before submitting your application and may attend more than one session.]

 Location: Public Safety Training Center